 Mt.
 Pleasant, S.C.
 29464

-Ticket prices are as follows:
+Ticket prices as of this post are as follows:

-- Regular Adult Admission $26
+- Regular Adult Admission $28

 Children (6-12) $12

 Children 5 and under admitted free with adult.

 Take Highway 17 North towards Mt.
 Pleasant.
 Go approximately 7 miles and turn left onto Long Point Road.
 You will see signs for Boone Hall Plantation and Charles Pinckney NHS.
 Follow Long Point Road and the entrance to the site will be on the right.